 I started meal prepping in college when I was super busy running between classes, meetings, and hanging out with friends and just didn’t have the time to cook healthy meals.
 Sound familiar?
 I started cooking ahead on Sundays so that throughout the week I could just grab and go healthy, whole food meals that would keep me feeling amazing and focused.
 These days I’ve gotten meal prep down to a science and can grocery shop, prep, and cook in under 3 hours most Sundays.
 Having meals ready to go gives me more energy and focus for the work I do with Nutrition Stripped and gives me more time for the things I love like playing with my puppy Luna, working out, self care, and spending time with friends and family.
 Just a reminder, it takes practice to be able to meal prep this quickly, but give it a few tries and you will see as you get more familiar with the recipes and in the kitchen, you’ll get faster and faster!
 Below are my top ten tips to saving time and energy during your weekly meal prep.

-Go grocery shopping.
 This may seem like a no-brainer, but it’s important you prioritize your trip to the store or farmers market before you even begin prep!
 Be efficient and choose times where traffic is low so you can get in and get out.
 Usually on Sunday afternoons the grocery store is a mad house, so I usually go earlier in the morning when it’s much easier to get my shopping done quickly.

-Have a meal plan and recipe list to cook from already planned out.
-In the Society we have the entire summer planned out for you with 4 rotations, kid friendly lists, a 911 emergency meal plan day for when you’re in a bind, and a list of alternative recipes to add in in case you want a little more variety.
+In the Guide to Master Meal Planning, we have the entire summer planned out for you with 4 rotations, kid-friendly lists, a 911 emergency meal plan day for when you’re in a bind, and a list of alternative recipes to add in in case you want a little more variety.
 Without a meal plan, you’re often left with a ton of food and ingredients but no focus or recipes to make, which means food inevitably goes bad OR you waste time daily thinking about what to cook and #noonehastimeforthat.

-Clean em’!
 Wash, rinse, and store your fruits and veggies properly.
 If you need a guide to store produce read this post.
 You’ll thank yourself later for doing all the dirty work ahead of time when they’re ready to go when you are.

-Have fun.
 Grab your significant other, your BFF, or your family and have fun in the kitchen cooking together while listening to music and jammin’.
 It’s not all work!

-Frozen jazz.
 Peel, chop, and freeze bananas, zucchini, and any other fruit or veg for a quick addition to any smoothie.
 Frozen zucchini is my favorite to use for a low sugar option in smoothies and smoothie bowls like in the Blue Morning Smoothie Bowl.

 Simply Infused Waters!
 Have a couple of pitchers of your favorite water infusions in the fridge to encourage you to stay hydrated throughout the day especially during the warmer months of the year.
 Another added bonus I keep in the fridge at ALL times is my Love Your Liver Iced Tea.